 Merk Animal Health introduced prescription Activyl® and Activyl® Tick Plus spot-on flea and tick control in 2012.
 The active ingredient is indoxacarb, an oxadiazine pesticide; the latter combined with permethrin.
 Inert ingredients comprise nearly 45% of the product.

-In 2013, the FDA approved Merial’s (Frontline) NexGard™, a chewable prescription 30-day flea-tick control.
+In 2013, the FDA approved Merial’s (Frontline Vet Labs) NexGard™, a chewable prescription 30-day flea-tick control.
 The active ingredient is afoxolaner, a new classification isoxazoline-based compound (CBPI, an ectoparasiticide-insecticide/acaricide-flea adulticide: see Bravecto™, below) that inhibits subject ligand-gated chloride channels, in particular those gated by the neurotransmitter gamma-aminobutyric acid (GABA): this blocks pre- and post-synaptic transfer of chloride ions across cell membranes (chemical pathways where charged ions from dissolved salts (including sodium, potassium, calcium, and chloride) pass through otherwise impermeable cell membranes.
 Many physiological processes rely on these ion channels, which are gated to open and close in response to certain stimuli.
-Isoxazolines close the chemical gates on chloride channels, resulting in uncontrolled activity (hyperexcitation) of the central nervous system of susceptible insects.
+Isoxazolines close the chemical gates on chloride channels, resulting in uncontrolled activity (hyperexcitation) of the central nervous system of susceptible insects, leading to death.
 As a systemic insecticide, fleas and ticks must attach and commence feeding in order to be exposed to the active substance (fleas: 8 hours; ticks: 48 hours).

 Miranda: a coy and serene presence